vamoirid/Computer-Architecture/Lab_2/README.md

 |:-------------:|:----------------------:|
 | ![bzip 3.4 cpi vs cost](https://github.com/vamoirid/Computer-Architecture/blob/master/Lab_2/plots/bzip_cpivscost.png)| ![bzip 3.4 relative cost](https://github.com/vamoirid/Computer-Architecture/blob/master/Lab_2/plots/bzip_relativecost.png)|

+What we see here is that the cost of construction is a linear or near exponential function to the CPI.
+The tradeoffs between Cost & CPI are clearly shown here because in order to reduce the CPI we need to increase the Cost noticeably.
+Below are shown the characteristics of the _Best CPI for Cost_ setup.
+The difference between the _Cheapest_ and the _Best_ is that the latter has a 8-way Associative L1 D-Cache while the former has 2-way Associative L1 D-Cache.

 **L1 Instruction-Cache**: 32kB & 2-way Associative
 **L1 Data-Cache**: 64kB & 8-way Associative
 **L2 Cache**: 2MB & 8-way Associative
 **Cache Line**: 64 Bytes

+Moreover here are the characteristics of the _Cheapest, Most Expensive, Best and Worst_.

 |                      | Benchmark No. | Cost    | CPI      |
 |:--------------------:|:-------------:|:-------:|:--------:|